lsst/df-ops/docs/about/index.rst

 About
 #####

-Resources about the Application Support Model at the USDF.
+Resources about the Service Support Model at the USDF.

 .. toctree::
    :maxdepth: 2